matthewtognotti/blog_app/README.md

-# A Simple CRUD App
+# a simple crud app

 A full-stack blog application built with FastAPI for the backend and Next.js for the frontend, using Supabase as the database.